18F/handbook/_pages/how-we-work/tools/github.md

 - **Do not grant Admin rights to anyone but 18F staff.**

 - **Do not store sensitive information in GitHub**, including environment variables, private configuration data, or sensitive information about the public (including but not limited to PII).
 In the event that such variables or configuration data is pushed to a GitHub repository accidentally, even momentarily, consider it compromised and revoke or change the credentials immediately.
 Do not delete the commit itself.
 Then immediately follow the directions on the [incident response handbook page](/security-incidents).
 If you&rsquo;re unsure how to protect this information, consult with Infrastructure on GitHub or in the [#admins-github](https://gsa-tts.slack.com/messages/admins-github/) channel in Slack.
 Some projects use [Citadel](https://github.com/poise/citadel) to store secrets.
 Also refer to the [18F Handbook page on sensitive information](/sensitive-information) and [guidance on sensitive information in our open source policy.](https://github.com/18F/open-source-policy/blob/master/practice.md#protecting-sensitive-information)

+    - To help you not commit sensitive information to Github, [please read about Git Seekrets](/sensitive-information#git-seekret).

 - **Ask Infrastructure before integrating a service with GitHub or creating private repositories.** Many websites offer the option to &ldquo;Sign in with GitHub&rdquo; and may further request permission to access your &ldquo;personal user data.&rdquo; Providing this level of access can not only share your public or private email address, but it can also grant the ability to access 18F&rsquo;s private repositories.
 For this reason, we ask that all organization members refrain from authorizing integrations and request any desired integrations through a [Infrastructure issue](https://github.com/18F/infrastructure).